ApoenaAvelar/CurrencyConverter/README.md

 CurrencyConverter.

 Resorces:

   File handling

   Exceptions

-  Using API's with httprequest and httpresponse
+  Using API's with httprequest and httpresponse (exchangerate-api)

   Usin Gson to handle json objects.